superlistapp/super_native_extensions/super_clipboard/README.md

 - Supports macOS, iOS, Android, Windows, Linux and Web.
 - Platform agnostic code for reading and writing common clipboard formats.
 - Support for custom data formats.
-- Multiple representation for clipboard items.
+- Multiple representations for clipboard items.
 - Providing clipboard data on demand.

 <img src="https://matejknopp.com/super_native_extensions/super_clipboard.png" width="831"/>

 ## Getting started

-`super_clipboard` uses Rust internally to implement low-level platform specific functionality.
+`super_clipboard` uses Rust internally to implement low-level platform-specific functionality.

-If you don't have Rust installed, the plugin will automatically download precompiled binaries for target platform.
+If you don't have Rust installed, the plugin will automatically download precompiled binaries for the target platform.

-If you want to have the Rust code compiled from source instead, you can install Rust through [rustup](https://rustup.rs/).
-The presence of rustup will be detected during build automatically.
+If you want to have the Rust code compiled from the source instead, you can install Rust through [rustup](https://rustup.rs/).
+The presence of rustup will be detected during the build automatically.

 For macOS or Linux, execute the following command in Terminal.
 ```bash